 Heather is a Licensed Professional Counselor of Mental Health who graduated with her Masters in Community Counseling from Wilmington University.
 She has worked extensively in the field of addiction utilizing treatments specific for co-occurring disorders and trauma and is certified as an Alcohol and Drug Counselor.
 She has worked with adults, adolescents and families and has a strong understanding of the dynamics associated with mental illness and substance abuse.
 She also has experience as a group therapist and clinical supervisor.
 Heather believes that one’s experiences and struggles build strength and resilience that is often overlooked in the midst of overwhelming times.
 Heather enjoys meeting people where they are at, helping individuals and families re-discover their God-given strengths and helping them continue to grow spiritually, mentally, and emotionally.
 Heather is married with two sons and a number of fur-babies including horses, dogs and cats.

-Heather is available at the South office only and by video conferencing.
+Heather is available in the South office , the MOT office and by video conferencing

 Allen R. Harris, NCC, LPCMH, LCDP

 Allen holds credentialing as a Nationally Certified Counselor and a Licensed Professional Counselor of Mental Health for the state of Delaware.
 He has a Bachelor’s Degree in General Studies with a concentration in Behavioral Science as well as a Master’s Degree in Community Counseling, both from Wilmington University.
 He is a member of the American Psychological Association and the National Board of Certified Counselors.